davidmshore/InvestingEssentials/docs/professional-advisors.md

 		- ChFPs must also cover a series of exams have 3 years of qualified work experience.
 	- Certified public accountants (CPA)
 		- CPAs specialize in tax preparation.
-- Some advisors only work with high net worth clients, i.e., nearing retirement.
+- Some advisors only work with high net worth clients, i.e. nearing retirement.

 To find an advisor, visit: